 The major domestic carriers have all placed a larger emphasis on offer rewards cards without an annual fee.
 In the last year, travelers have seen the United TravelBank and Blue Delta SkyMiles® Credit Card from American Express launch.

 The new MileUp Card is competitive with either card.
 You can earn up to two points on every purchase and receive a statement credit on in-flight purchases.

 If you only fly once or twice a year, these cards can help you earn enough points to book an award flight.
 Plus, your American Airlines points balance never expires as long as you own the MileUp Credit Card.

-The real $99 question if you should apply for the American Airlines MileUp credit card or pay the $99 annual fee to get the AAdvantage Platinum Elite instead.
+The real $99 question is if you should apply for the American Airlines MileUp credit card or pay the $99 annual fee to get the AAdvantage Platinum Select instead.
 Airlines have ramped up their efforts of offering rewards cards without an annual fee to win over debit card and cash rewards spenders.

 The MileUp credit card can be a good option if you want to own American Airlines rewards miles, but paying an annual fee can be more advantageous.
 You will actually save money by going with the Platinum Select because you can enjoy these complimentary benefits: